 Its widespread application in the food industry is anticipated to increase market demand.
 Additionally, there is substantial demand for CPO from the cosmetics and pharmaceutical industries, as it is a key element in the creation of numerous goods for these industries.

-In 2021, food & drinks held a greater than 65 percent sales share of the market.
-Its significant market share is related to the industry's growing demand for palm oil as raw material and the expanding product line ups that contain palm oil.
-The increase in the worldwide population has also had an effect on the growth of global products, which has increased product demand on the international market.
+In 2021, food & drinks held a greater than 65% sales share of the market.
+Its significant market share is related to the industry's growing demand for palm oil as raw material and the expanding product lineups that contain palm oil.
+The increase in the worldwide population has also had an effect on the growth of global products, which has increased product demand in the international market.

 Following the food and beverage end-use segments with a negligible variation in revenue share are the personal care and cosmetics and biofuel and energy end-use segments.
 These are expanding markets that are anticipated to experience rapid expansion in the coming years as a result of technological progress.

 Personal care & cosmetics is anticipated to contribute significantly to the worldwide revenue share by the end of the forecast period, despite its sluggish growth rate.
 In 2021, the sector provided 16% of the product market's global revenue share.
 Diversification of product portfolios and rising demand for organic and sustainable plant-based goods are anticipated to fuel demand for this market segment.

 In contrast to the established industry for personal care and cosmetics, biofuel is a nascent business that is projected to reach its full potential in the foreseeable future as technology advances.
 As soon as non-renewable resource reserves begin to dwindle, biofuel, an environmentally beneficial alternative to conventional fuels, can become a beacon of hope for the energy industry.